-But 127 years ago, this historic landmark was the site of not only the first Georgia Bulldogs home football game but the first intercollegiate football game played in the Deep South.
+But nearly 130 years ago, this historic landmark was the site of not only the first Georgia Bulldogs home football game but the first intercollegiate football game played in the Deep South.
 UGA took on Mercer University and won 50-0 on January 30, 1892, and thus the program was born.
 The next month, the Bulldogs played Auburn at Piedmont Park in Atlanta, which became the inaugural game in the South’s oldest intercollegiate rivalry.

 Originally a marching ground, the aptly-named Herty Field (originally called Alumni Athletic Field) was transformed into an athletic field for the varsity football and baseball teams under the direction of Dr. Charles Herty.
 A UGA professor of chemistry at the time, Herty is credited with the creation of those programs.

 Herty Field opened in the Fall of 1891.
 That December, Dr. James Naismith invented the game of basketball in Springfield, Massachusetts.
 New York City’s Carnegie Hall opened earlier that year.
 The United States began accepting immigrants at Ellis Island the following year.